Geotab/curve/README.md

 ![alt text](images/vertical_error.png "Example for vertical distance")

 ### Perpendicular distance
 Another way distance can be to calculate is as a line perpendicular from the point that is considered, to the points already saved.
-Perpendicular distance is typically used for data which has the same units on both dimentions, such as GPS coordinates.
-Perpendicular distance can also be used for data which has different units on each dimention, for example speed data.
+Perpendicular distance is typically used for data which has the same units on both dimensions, such as GPS coordinates.
+Perpendicular distance can also be used for data which has different units on each dimensions, for example speed data.
 When measuring the distance in this way, the units of the error will be a combination of the units the data is collected in, as well as the time units.
 This gives the developer more flexibility over which points are considered important, taking into account the time aspect as well.
-The disadventage of using perpendicular error when units are different, is that more testing and tuning of parameters is required.
+The disadvantage of using perpendicular error when units are different, is that more testing and tuning of parameters is required.

 ![alt text](images/perpendiular_gps.png "Example for perpendicular distance")